31st International Conference

 Joint-authored papers should be submitted by the author who will present the paper.
 Each presenter may submit only one abstract or paper.
 However, attendees may appear multiple times on the program as non-presenting co-authors.

 REGISTRATION: All presenters, including those whose papers have been invited or solicited by members of the scientific committee or other representatives of SCE, are expected to register and pay fees to attend the conference.
-The link to register will be posted here in mid-February.

 Agent-Based Models